-113. The Commission therefore decided to speed up the programme by a modest expansion of personnel in New York and the establishment of a sub-office in Jerusalem.
+113. The Commission therefore decided to spred up the programme by a modest expansion of personnel in New York and the establishment of a sub-office in Jerusalem.
 This was done during the early months of 1954.
-D. Action taken by the Commission regarding the negotiations proposed by Israel

-114. As regards the negotiations proposed by the Government of Israel during the Paris conference, which the Commission's Land Specialist had not succeeded in initiating during his stay in the Middle East in 1952, the Commission availed itself of the opportunity offered in 1953 by an exchange of correspondence with Israel on the question of the treatment accorded by that Government to Arab refugee property, to raise the question of these negotiations once again.
+Action taken by the Commission regarding the negotiations proposed by Israel 114.
+As regards the negotiations proposed by the Government of Israel during the Paris conference, which the Commission's Land Specialist had not succeeded in initiating during his stay in the Middle East in 1952, the Commission availed itself of the opportunity offered in 1953 by an exchange of correspondence with Israel on the question of the treatment accorded by that Government to Arab refugee property, to raise the question of these negotiations once again.
 The Commission took note of a statement made in a letter from the representative of Israel on 7 July to the effect that "the Government of Israel has on repeated occasions affirmed its policy in regard to payment of compensation for abandoned Arab lands in Israel, and is prepared as indicated on those occasions, to discuss the question in practical terms".
-The Commission in its reply noted the Government of Israel that it would be pleased to receive in greater detail Israel's present views regarding the initiation of such discussions.
+The Commission in its reply noted the Government of Israel's reaffirmation of its readiness to discuss the question of compensation in practical terms, and stated that it would be pleased to receive in greater detail Israel's present views regarding the initiation of such discussions.

-115. In a letter dated 9 October 1953, the Commission was informed that the Government of Israel was "actually engaged in preparatory work in implementation of its declared policy to offer compensation for abandoned Arab lands in Israel" and that, once the work was completed, it would be prepared to state its views on the subject in concrete terms.

-116. During the first half of 1954, the Commission's representative in Jerusalem was instructed to discuss with the Ministry for Foreign Affairs of Israel the current status of this work.
+- 115. In a letter dated a state 1957, the Commission was informed that the Government of Israel was "actually engaged in preparatory work in implementation of its declared policy to offer compensation for abandoned Arab lands in Israel" and that, once the work was completed, it would be prepared to state its views on the subject in concrete terms. - 116.
+During the first half of 1954, the Commission's representative in Jerusalem was instructed to discuss with the Ministry for Foreign Affairs of Israel the current status of this work.
 He was informed, in a letter dated 1 August 1954, that Israel would make its views and findings available at the earliest convenient opportunity and that meanwhile the letter of 9 October 1953 remained the basis on which the matter was being handled by the Government of Israel.
-In its fourteenth progress report (A/2897) the Commission expressed the hope that in the near future the Government of Israel would be in a position to discuss in detail with the Commission its intentions with regard to this question.
+In its fourteenth progress report (A/2897) the Occamission expressed the hope that in the near future the Government of Israel would be in a position to discuss in detail with the Commission its intentions with regard to this question. - E. Attitude adopted by the Government of Israel on the compensation question during the ninth session of the General Assembly in 1954 - 117.
+During the debate in the Ad Hoc Political Committee in 1954 on the work of the United N tions Relief and Works Agency, the representative of Israel made the following statement with regard to compensation:

-E. Attitude adopted by the Government of Israel on the compensation question during the ninth session of the General Assembly in 1954 abandoned Arab lands.
+"My Government reaffirms its willingness to consider a measure of compensation for abandoned Arab lands.
 Our original position a perfectly logical one, I submit - was that this question was one aspect of the larger problem, and could best be dealt with in the context of a general Israel-Arab settlement.
 Subsequently, because of the humanitarian nature of the refugee problem, my Government announced that it was prepared to enter into discussions on compensation with any appropriate United Nations organ, in advance of any general settlement.